Dark matter monopoles, vectors and photons: Self-Interacting Dark Matter

+If the energy transfer is large enough, self interacting dark matter could flatten out the cores of dwarf galaxies and decrease the number of large subhaloes, solving the core-vs-cusp and the too-big-too-fail problems.
+On the other hand if the cross section is too large the effects could be seen on larger scales and would be ruled out.

+The limits on this cross-section come from comparing observations to simulations.
 One obvious constraint is from the Bullet cluster which gives an upper limit on the cross-section, $\sigma_{\rm T}/M_{\rm DM}<1.25$ cm$^2$/g \cite{Randall:2007ph}.
 Since the transfer cross-section is very strongly velocity-dependent, it is important that this bound is imposed in the relevant velocity range $v\sim 1000$ km/s.
 There are also constraints of $\sigma_{\rm T}/M_{\rm DM}\lesssim$ 0.1 to 1 cm$^2$/g from Milky Way scales in the velocity range of 200 km/s \cite{Tulin:2013teo}.

-At the same time, in the different velocity range, $v \sim 10-30$ km/s, relevant at dwarf galaxy scales, the self-interacting dark matter in our model can solve the core-cusp problem and the too-big-too-fail problem.
-For this we need $\sigma_{\rm T}/M_{\rm DM}\sim 0.1-10$ cm$^2$/g at $v \sim 10-30$ km/s, see Refs.~\cite{Zavala:2012us,Tulin:2013teo,Buckley:2014hja}.
+To solve the too-big-to-fail problem one needs a cross section of the order of $\sigma_{\rm T}/M_{\rm DM}\sim 0.1-10$ cm$^2$/g ~\cite{Zavala:2012us,Tulin:2013teo,Buckley:2014hja} at the velocity scale of drwarf galaxies($v \sim 10-30$ km/s).
+Comparing this to the limits from larger scale structures one finds that there might be a small region of parameter space left for a theory with velocity independent cross section of around $\sigma_{\rm T}/M_{\rm DM}\sim 0.6$ cm$^2$/g ~\cite{Zavala:2012us,Tulin:2013teo}

+In this paper we consider a velocity dependent cross section where if the cross section is around 1 cm$^2$/g at velocities of $v \sim 10-30$ km/s it will be much smallerat the velocities relevant for the shapes of galaxies or the bullet cluster.
+Therefore there is no contradiction between the cross sections needed to solve the too-big-too-fail problem and the constraints from the elipticity of galaxies.

 In Figure \ref{fig:vdm_limit} we show the region in the parameter space of our model, where the transfer cross-section for Vector Dark Matter is in the desired region $\sigma_{\rm T}/M_{\rm DM} = 0.1-10$ cm$^2$/g at $v -30$ km/s which can help solving these problems with dwarf galaxies.
 This is superimposed with the contours of the relic density for Vector Dark Matter in our model.
 In Figure \ref{fig:vdm_limit2} we overlay this with the contours of $\sigma_{\rm T}/m_{DM} =1$ at other velocities.
 It readily follows from these considerations that the upper bound constraint from the Milky Way and from Bullet cluster at $v\sim $ 200 to km/s are satisfied by the self-interacting VDM in the regime where the relic density is in agreement with observations and the dwarf-galaxy-scale problems are addressed.